 The fetching process allows you to retrieve commits, files, references, and other data from a remote repository and save it to your local machine.
 This allows you to download a record of how a remote repository has changed over time which you can view in your local repo.

-This tutorial will discuss, with an example, the basics of the git fetch command, how it works, and when you will want to use it.
+This tutorial will discuss, with an example, the basics of the git fetch command.
 By the end of reading this tutorial, you’ll be an expert at fetching code using the git fetch command.

 Retrieving Code in Git

 In most cases, when you’re working with Git you will have a local copy of a repository and a remote copy of a repository.
 The local copy of the repository is stored on your computer, while the remote copy is stored on another server.

 The remote repository will contain the master code for your project.
 When someone makes a change to a repository that they want everyone to see, they will push it to the remote repository.
 The remote repository keeps track of the changes all developers have made to the code in the repo.